This post may contain Affiliate Links

 The O2 Priority Moments app had lots of fab offers on books in the run-up to Christmas 2017 a trend which seems to be continuing well into this year.
 This saw lots of books, both adults and children’s, reduced to just £1 when showing a code on the app.
 At the moment they seem to have a least one adult novel for £1 each week and one new release for £2.99. (all prices/offers correct at time of writing 18/01/18)

 Even if the book on offer isn’t your cup of tea I think a brand new book for £1 makes a great gift or stocking filler to put away for Christmas.

 When I was working at the pub we started up a book exchange of sorts.
 Customers brought in books they had finished with and popped them in a box.
 Anyone could then help themselves to a book, in return for a small donation to one of the charity boxes on the bar.
-This seemed to work quite well with constant stream of books flowing in and out of the box.
-If you have a local pub or community center you use a lot, this is something that it could be worth while setting up.
+This seemed to work quite well with a constant stream of books flowing in and out of the box.
+If you have a local pub or community centre you use a lot, this is something that it could be worthwhile setting up.

 I wasn’t sure whether to include the Library in the list.
 Local libraries are of course the most obvious source of continuous free reading material for both adults and children and also provide lots of other services too.
 While they don’t always have the newest releases there is still plenty to choose from.
 Just don’t forget to return them and end up with a fine!

 Top Tip – You can actually renew your library books online if you don’t think you’ll get them back on time.
 Simply google the name of your local Library for more info – mine is done through the local council’s website but I’m not sure if all are the same.

 Give the Book Club A Miss